rhine59/trk2kml/README.md

-# A simple utility to convert PilotAware .trk files to Google Earth .kml files.
+# A utility to convert PilotAware .trk files to Google Earth .kml files.

 ## Summary